bbauska/Coursera-Bootstrap/readme.md

 starting with these versions of node and NPM, and the subsequent exercises will be based on these.

-Even if you install the later version, I\'m pretty sure that it would be backward compatible.
+Even if you install the later version, I&apos;m pretty sure that it would be backward compatible.

 All the steps should work pretty much the same.

 With this, we complete the installation of Node.js.

-Let\'s go ahead and make use of Node.js in the next exercise.
+Let&apos;s go ahead and make use of Node.js in the next exercise.

 <h4>Exercise (Instructions): Setting up Node.js and NPM</h4>